-Totally Enclosed Fan Cooled (TEFC) motors rampant and frequent half to yearly winding burnouts against expected 20 years’ lives cut down NPK fertilizer production 10-15%.
+Totally Enclosed Fan Cooled (TEFC) motors are rampant and frequent winding burnouts need immediate stopping.

 Note: This root cause analysis (RCA) is from real-time scenarios that happened in industries during the tenure of one or two decades ago.
 These articles will help you to improve your troubleshooting skills and knowledge.